andresrinivasan/edge-central-stack-with-docker/README.md

 ### Creating Portainer Stacks

-A Portainer Stack is "...a collection of services, usually related to one application or usage.".
+A Portainer Stack is ["...a collection of services, usually related to one application or usage"](https://docs.portainer.io/user/docker/stacks).
 Among other ways to define a Portainer Stack is to use a Docker Compose project.
 In the _Makefile_ the project is inferred from the Docker Compose File for Edge Central (i.e. edgexpert) and declared by setting a project for Alpine.

 ## v.Next